AKFA - Adelaide Kite Flyers Association. Every second Sunday of the month is a Fly Day when - weather permitting - members meet to fly kites.

 turned out to be a mini version of the Adelaide kite festival, with many

 types of kites represented.
-Foils, Flowforms, inflatable creatures,
+Foils, flowforms, inflatable creatures,

-soft stunters and sparred kites.
+soft stunters, and sparred kites were there.

-A quick check with a wind meter revealed an average of 20kph gusting to 28 kph from the SSW.
+A quick check with a wind meter revealed an average of 20 kph gusting to 28 kph from the SSW.

 About